ostmodern/python-code-test-2020/README.md

 Select the ones you think are important.
 * Create GET API endpoints that can return episode information in a list format, as well as information for a specific episode, when retrieved by id
 * Design a data model to store basic text comments to be associated with a specific episode, along with a GET API to retrieve all of the comments for an episode
-* Design a separate CRUD API for these text comments, to be associated with a specific episode
+* Design and implement a separate CRUD API for these text comments.

 Nice to have: